The Casper College Occupational Therapy Assistant Program offers three specialized health-related certificates that can be earned in one semester.

 Our students are prepared to transfer classroom learning into both simulated labs as well as live practicums in a wide variety of health care settings.
 The majority of our clinical facilities are located within 5 miles of the campus.

-The Guide to Associate Degree Nursing (PDF) provides more information on admission to the program.
+The Guide to ReNEW Associate Degree Nursing (PDF) provides more information on admission to the program.

 Applications and deadline details